We believe healthy children create a better world.

 Since launching our Parent Ambassador program in the 2018-2019 school year, Parent Ambassadors have engaged 54 parents across several schools.

-Five districts reached by the El Paso Project for improving policy have successfully increased recess to 20 minutes daily for students in grades K-5.
+Five districts reached by the El Paso Project are improving school health policies, including one district that increased recess to 20 minutes daily.

 64% of active AFHK supporters in Utah are school food service professionals.